HuntingDev/FabricMod-Remapper/README.md

 - Run ```start.cmd``` and fill input/output files.

-- To get the yarn mappings version you need you can visit [this site](https://fabricmc.net/develop) and select the minecraft version you need.
+- To get the yarn mappings version you can visit [this site](https://fabricmc.net/develop) and select the Minecraft version you need.
 After that, fill in the mapping.

-- Decompile the file if you need and wait until the program finishes remapping.
+- Decompile the file if you need it and wait until the program finishes remapping.